-Each Player shall be either a Voter or the Speaker; no Player may be both at the same time.
-There will always be one Speaker.
-The term "Player" refers to any Voter or the Speaker.
+Each Player shall be either a Voter or the First Speaker; no Player may be both at the same time.
+There will always be one First Speaker.
+The term "Player" refers to any Voter or the First Speaker.

 What Is A Rule Change?

-A rule change must be one of the following: (1) the enactment repeal, or amendment of a mutable rule; (2) the enactment, repeal, or amendment of an amendment; or (3) the transmutation of an immutable rule into a mutable rule, or vice versa.
+A rule change must be one of the following: (1) the enactment repeal, or amendment of a rule; (2) the enactment, repeal, or amendment of an amendment; or (3) the transmutation of a rule into having another Power rating

 All proposals made in the proper way shall be voted on.
 Three conditions must be satisfied for a proposal to be adopted: (1) a quorum must have been achieved; (2) the required number of votes must have been cast in favor of the proposal; and (3) the prescribed voting period must have elapsed or all players have cast a vote, whichever is first.

 Any proposed rule change must be written down (or otherwise communicated in print media) before it is voted on.
 If adopted, it must guide play in the form in which it was voted on.

 A rule change will take effect when either the prescribed voting peroid has elapsed, or all players have cast their vote, whichever is first.
 No rule change may have retroactive application.